ssedinnn/IT-Home-Lab/Lab 02 - Domain Client Deployment/README.md

 On the Windows 11 VM, I open **File Explorer**, right-click **This PC**, and select **Properties**.
 I scroll down until I find **Domain or Workgroup** and click it.
 I then select **Change**, choose **Domain**, and enter `lab.local`.
 After entering the administrator credentials, the Windows 11 VM joins the domain.
 I restart the computer to apply the changes.

+After restarting the Windows 11 VM, There should be an option to log in as a other user.
+Im gonna log in with the user I made earlier in the lab named **Sedin**.

+### *Step 13 - Checking Domain Connection on Server 2022*

+I open **Active Directory Users and Computers** and navigate to **lab.local > Computers**.
+As shown in the image above, `DESKTOP-01` appears in the list, confirming that the Windows 11 VM successfully joined the domain.
+This is also confirmed by the fact that I was able to log in using the domain account in the previous step.

 ## *Challenges*
 When setting up the windows 11 VM i didn't give it the correct system requirements of 2 cores, supporting TPM 2.0 and supporting secure boot.
 I fixed this by going into the settings of the VM and changing those respective settings to go through.
 Another issue was not giving the VM enough storage as well so i made sure it could handle the 52gb requirements.
 To fix this I just remade the profile since at this point nothing is really on the computer so its fine to delete it all.